LLNL/sundials/doc/shared/sundials/Install.rst

    Default: ``OFF``

    .. warning:: There is a known issue with MSYS/gfortran and SUNDIALS shared libraries
-      that causes linking the Fortran interfaces to fail when buidling SUNDIALS.
+      that causes linking the Fortran interfaces to fail when building SUNDIALS.
 For now the work around is to only build with static libraries when using MSYS with gfortran on Windows.